rackerlabs/rackspace-how-to/content/office-365/mac-outlook-setup-o365.md

 product_url: office-365
 ---

+This article walks you through the steps to install, configure, and perform basic functions within the Outlook for Mac desktop application.

 ### Prerequisites

 - **Applies to:** User
 - **Difficulty:** Easy
-- **Time Needed:** 20 Minutes for installation and initial setup (full propagation of the email may vary based on the size of the mailbox)
+- **Time Needed:** 20 Minutes for installation and initial setup.
+Full propagation of email varies based on the size of the mailbox.
-- **Tools Needed:** Outlook for Mac desktop application installed (This article will not cover the pre-installed native Apple Mail application)
+- **Tools Needed:** Outlook for Mac desktop application installed.
+This article does not cover the pre-installed native Apple Mail application.

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-This following article will walk you through the steps necessary to install, configure, and perform basic functions within the Outlook for Mac desktop application.

-### Installation of the Outlook for Mac desktop application
+### Install Outlook for Mac

 Prior to starting, ensure that your device is on Mac OS x 10.10 or later, as this is a requirement to utilize Office for Mac 2016.

-When installing the Outlook for Mac desktop application, there are two options available - the following steps will cover both scenarios:
+When you install Outlook for Mac, there are two options available: a company or personal product key or an Office 365 license that includes a downloadable version of the Office Suite.

 If you have a company or personal product key, navigate to the link below, select the appropriate language, and then select **Download**:

 https://www.microsoft.com/en-us/download/details.aspx?id=45492

-1. Once the download has completed, open the 'Finder', then go to **Downloads**, and finally double-click **Microsoft_Office_2016_Installer.pkg**.
+1. After the download has completed, open the 'Finder', then go to **Downloads**, and finally double-click **Microsoft_Office_2016_Installer.pkg**.

 2. On the first installation screen, select **Continue** to begin the installation process.